clash82/wp-lemme-know/readme.txt

 This plugin is currently in alpha stage.
 It includes only basic features like sending e-mail notifications using built-in PHP mail() function or by using SMTP server.
 Work of this plugin depends mostly on SMTP server configuration.

-Lemme Know plugin will allows you to send e-mail notifications only for a small amount of subscribers.
+Lemme Know plugin allows you to send e-mail notifications only for a small amount of subscribers.
 There are plans to implement Cron-based solution which will allows to send notifications in portions and bypass server limitations.

 == Installation ==